 Interesting characters populated his colorful childhood neighborhood.
 One of them was a man named Rex Tracy.
 Kids used to make up fanciful stories about what he did while isolating himself in his apartment, but they knew their real-life Boo Radley loved photography.
-Fourteen-year-old Mahan and his older brother Mickey told Tracy how they also loved photography.
+One day, fourteen-year-old Mahan and his older brother Mickey told Tracy how they also loved photography.
 Tracy invited them into his darkroom.
 He led them up the stairs and into a room in his apartment lit only by a deep red safelight.
 He instructed the boys to not turn on the incandescent light.
 Mahan flipped the switch and he and Mickey ran like hell.

 Mahan attended a Catholic school until he was 15.
 As the creative class clown, he struggled with the constrictive Catholic school model.
 He transferred to a public high school after his freshman year.
 His teachers stereotyped him as a troublemaking kid, never mind his intelligence.
 As an adult, Mahan was diagnosed with Attention Deficit/Hyperactivity Disorder (ADHD).
 His wife Mary Lynn thinks he likely had a reading learning disorder as well.
 “He used that to his advantage, because he never changed.
 He could easily relate to these kids.
 And he was just fricken’ cool, naturally, and the kids loved that and they were drawn to it,” she said.

 Mahan and Mary Lynn originally developed PAL together in the late ’90s and early ’00s.
 He met her in the Light Work community darkrooms and they dated for 13 months before getting engaged.
 They discovered Wendy Ewald, who won a MacArthur Fellowship for teaching photography and literacy to children, and decided to expand on her work.
 When Mary Lynn taught art at Ed Smith elementary school, she asked Hodgens at Light Work if they could bring over a class of sixth graders.
 She and Mahan wanted to teach them to use the darkrooms.
 PAL continued to grow.
 Mahan taught PAL as an adjunct at SU for a while.
-He began working with Jeff Hoone Light Work’s executive director, to secure university funding for the program.
+He began working with Jeff Hoone, Light Work’s executive director, to secure university funding for the program.
 In 2010, Mahan got his classroom at the Warehouse and started teaching TRM 310/610: Photography and Literacy Project.

 On top of his own resources, Mahan exposed his students to the work Light Work exhibitioned.
 He continued bringing them to the darkrooms like the old days.
 He organized Q&A sessions with Light Work’s world-class resident artists.
-Two years ago, Mahan invited half-a-dozen seventh and eighth grade boys from the Southwest Community Center to speak with artist Todd Gray.
+Two years ago, Mahan invited half-a-dozen seventh and eighth-grade boys from the Southwest Community Center to speak with artist Todd Gray.
 Gray was Michael Jackson’s personal photographer for ten years.
-Light Work organized an exhibition of his work, “A Place That Looks Like Home,” where he collaged photos from his personal archive into images that explored class, gender, race and colonialism.
+Light Work organized an exhibition of his work, “A Place That Looks Like Home,” where he collaged photos from his personal archive into images that explored class, gender, race, and colonialism.
 Serious art photography in sleek black frames lined the walls of the bright white room.
 Hodgens expected shyness from the boys.
 After all, she said, even art-appreciating adults sometimes avoid asking questions.
 But the boys engaged with Gray.
 They asked why certain images were black and white, or why he chose to use green in that particular image.
 They explored the process of making art with him.

-Despite all PAL’s valuable work, Doug Dubois, the Chair of the Transmedia Department, said that because it’s not a graduation requirement and since its meeting space is 2 miles from Main Campus at the Warehouse, PAL struggled to maintain visibility on campus.
+Despite all PAL’s valuable work, Doug Dubois, the Chair of the Transmedia Department, said that because it’s not a graduation requirement and since its meeting space is two miles from Main Campus at the Warehouse, PAL struggled to maintain visibility on campus.
 But when students took the course, they wanted to take it more than once.
 While reading course evaluations, Dubois has not once read anything negative.
 Most PAL students said it was the best class they’d taken.
 The department was working to deeper embed PAL into the VPA curriculum before Mahan’s death.